mckeeh3/akka-java-cluster-kubernetes/README.md

 "There are various ways to get free updates (including security), and (new and existing) paid support models available from various vendors to consider." - [Source Java is Still Free](https://medium.com/@javachampions/java-is-still-free-c02aef8c9e04).

-You can find Java downloads at the followinf locations:
+You can find Java downloads at the following locations:

 * [AdoptOpenJDK](https://adoptopenjdk.net/)
 * [Amazon](https://aws.amazon.com/corretto/)